cmartinezone/WinPEBuilder/README.md

 - Download the Latest Release zip file and, unzip it.
 Now we are almost ready to create our WinPE:
 ### WinPEBuilder directory layout:
-    ├── Add-Drivers   # Add all the drivers in this location will inject to the WinPE Image.
+    ├── Add-Drivers   # Add all the drivers in this location, they will added to the WinPE Image.
-    ├── Add-Scripts   # any script or file will copy to the WinPE %SYSTEM32% root ├── WinPE-ISO     # The WinPE ISO will be generated on this directory and will name it └── WinPE-Root    # This Directory is used to mount the WinPE image.
+    ├── Add-Scripts   # any script or file will copy to the WinPE %SYSTEM32% root ├── WinPE-ISO     # The WinPE ISO will be generated on this directory and will named: WinPE_X64.iso └── WinPE-Root    # This Directory is used to mount the WinPE image.
 ##### Optional:
 - Changing the Background: Replace the the image located **"\Add-Scripts\winpe.jpg"** 800x600 px.